djm158/FoxPro-Insert/README.md

 # FoxPro-Insert
 https://stackoverflow.com/questions/51844088/visual-foxpro-9-c-sharp-oledbadapter-insert-feature-is-not-available

-You will [Microsoft OLE DB Provider for Visual FoxPro 9.0](https://www.microsoft.com/en-us/download/details.aspx?id=14839) to run this solution.
+You will need [Microsoft OLE DB Provider for Visual FoxPro 9.0](https://www.microsoft.com/en-us/download/details.aspx?id=14839) to run this solution.

 There is a stored procedure `newid` in `main.dbc` causing an OleDbException `Feature is not available`: